eclipsesource/tabris-js/doc/types.md

 ## LayoutData

 Used to define how a widget should be arranged within its parent.
-See [Layouts](layout.md).
+See ["Layouts"](layout.md).

+## TouchEvent

+Object containing information about the currently performed gesture.
+See ["Touch API"](touch.md#touch_event_object).

 ## Transformation